redstone99/hass-alert2/README.md

 Alert2 does not yet support [Notify Entity Groups](https://www.home-assistant.io/integrations/group/#notify-entity-groups), but open an [discussion](https://github.com/redstone99/hass-alert2/discussions) and request the feature if interested.

+Notifiers may be either legacy notifiers or the newer notify entities (entities beginning with `notify.` ).
+When using the newer notify entities, Alert2 supports only the `message` and `title` fields.
+Specifying other fields like `data` with notify entities will result in an error.

 ### Alert2 internal errors

 Alert2 automatically defines a few event alerts that fire internally: